Lain-1385/Leetcode-solution/README.md

 greedy: use a current_sum to record local_maximum, when it becomes negative, it needs to inial as 0. use res to output the max current_sum.

 ## 57 array medium O(n)
-very complex, split it into 4 subquestion. see note in my code.
+~~very complex, split it into 4 subquestion. see note in my code.
+Too easy if we use 56method

 ## 542 dp medium O(mn)
 brush tiles twice.
 First, compute distance towards left and up.
 Second, compute distance towards right and down.